 After a trip to Greensboro, let’s take a lengthy trip from Greensboro.
 It’s going to take us 3 1/2 days to location to location, and it will require a pace of 71.2mph to cover our 2065 miles, which is downright blistering.
 We’ll cover 569.7 miles on those first three days, leaving a little bit left over for the fourth day.
 Westward ho.

 DAY ONE (Sunday)

 I am quite taken with the rapid pace we will take as we get started off towards Tucson.
 We’ll alight through 4 different states as we begin, both Carolinas, Georgia and Alabama, where we will finish things off.
 High pressure is stout in the southeast, and we won’t have any weather concerns between Greensboro and Boligee, Alabama, where we are going to stop for the night.

-Low pressure is emerging from the southern Rockies this weekend, and will be a rainy little system moving through the Plains.
+DAY TWO (Monday) Low pressure is emerging from the southern Rockies this weekend, and will be a rainy little system moving through the Plains.
 The tail of the cold front will dangle into the Lower Mississippi Valley as we also scoot through that same part of the country.
 Shower activity will be possible from about Ruston, Louisiana west into the Piney Woods of Texas.
 It should be cloudy but dry west of about the Tyler area, which will take us into the Metroplex by evening.
 The day will end in Fort Worth.